What Is a Vaginal Neoplasm?

-Surgery is the most common treatment, regardless of the stage of the cancer, according to the UCSF Medical Center (UCSF, 2012).
+Surgery is the most common treatment, regardless of the stage of the cancer, according to the UCSF Medical Center.
 Laser surgery or a simple excision may be done.
-In more severe cases, the vagina or other organs to which the cancer has spread are removed.
+If you have a more severe case, your surgeon may need to remove the vagina or organs to which the cancer has spread.

 Radiation therapy uses high-energy rays to kill cancer cells.
 External radiation uses a machine outside the body to aim rays at the affected area.
 Internal radiation involves placing radioactive tubes or pellets into the cancerous tissues or area.

-Chemotherapy uses drugs to kill cancer cells.
+Chemotherapy involves using drugs to kill cancer cells.
 Depending on the specific drug, it may be administered intravenously or orally.
 The drug can then travel throughout your body, attempting to kill any cancer that has spread to distant organs.

-Vaginal cancer is commonly asymptomatic, so it is often diagnosed in its later stages.
-However, having yearly Pap smears and pelvic exams increases your likelihood of finding this cancer in its earlier stages.
+Vaginal cancer often occurs without any symptoms, so it’s often diagnosed in its later stages.
+Having a yearly Pap smear and pelvic exam increases your likelihood of finding this cancer in its early stages.

-Research is ongoing, however, and there are many new developments and studies underway.
-These include gene therapy and the connections of vaccines like the HPV vaccine Gardasil to reducing the risk of vaginal cancer (ACS, 2012).
+Research is ongoing, and there are many new developments and studies underway.
+These include gene therapy and research into the connection between HPV vaccines, such as Gardasil, and a reduction in the risk of vaginal cancer.